s4022757/dms1_blog/posts/Week_5.md

 ## LinkedIn Learning HTML

 Since we will be hosting our icon suites on a html document, I better learn some more about HTML.
-I navigated to LinkedIn Learning's *HTML Essential Training* course by Jen Simmons
+I navigated to LinkedIn Learning's *HTML Essential Training* course by Jen Simmons.

 Chapter 1: HTML